$64.99 - $149.99

 They concluded by stating that: “Because CBD acts in a way different from conventional antipsychotic medication, it may represent a new class of treatment for schizophrenia.”

-More clinical trials are scheduled to explore the use of CBD for schizophrenia in larger populations and longer durations of treatment.
+More clinical trials are scheduled to explore the use of CBD for schizophrenia in larger populations and longer duration of treatment.

 Results of the GW Pharmaceuticals Research Study: